freedbygrace/RebootReminder/README.md

 ## Features

 - Runs as a Windows service under NTAUTHORITY/System
-- Uses passwordless user impersonation to interact with interactive user sessions
 - Displays notifications only when interactive console or RDP user sessions are present
 - Customizable notifications via JSON or XML configuration files
 - Supports both tray and toast notifications